authorly/interapptive-web/README.md

 ## Tests

-### Set up the test environment
+### Rails tests

+    `bundle exec rake`

+### Javascript tests

 1. Install [PhantomJS](https://github.com/netzpirat/guard-jasmine#phantomjs)

-### Run all the test cases

-`bundle exec rake`

-### Run only the javascript tests

 Continuous testing:

     `bundle exec guard`

+The output contains the URL where it mounted the jasmine runner (something like http://localhost:[port]/jasmine).
+That URL works in the browser and you have the full UI (i.e. you can click on a test and it will only run that test)

+In the browser:

+    `bundle exec guard`

 Command line:

-    `bundle exec guard-jasmine`
+    `guard-jasmine`

     or

     `bundle exec rake guard:jasmine`

-In the browser:

-Run guard:

-    `bundle exec guard`

-The output contains the URL where it mounted the jasmine runner (something like http://localhost:[port]/jasmine).
-That URL works in the browser and you have the full UI (i.e. you can click on a test and it will only run that test)

 ### Write Javascript tests